fpringle/servant-routes/servant-routes/README.md

 # servant-routes

-This package alllows us to automatically convert type-level Servant representations of APIs to concrete term-level representations.
+This package allows us to automatically convert type-level Servant representations of APIs to concrete term-level representations.

 See `Servant.API.Routes` for in-depth documentation.